-Learning Goals.
+Expected Learning Outcomes.
 Upon completing this course, students will be able to:

 - 1. Determine how molecular, cellular, and genetic processes contribute to immune system functions. - 2.
-Describe and predict mechanisms that pathogenic microbes use to counteract the immune system and cause disease. - 3.
-Determine how medical interventions including vaccines, antibiotics, and immunotherapy function to prevent and treat disease. - 4.
+Predict mechanisms that pathogenic microbes use to counteract the immune system and cause disease. - 3.
+Evaluate how medical interventions including vaccines, antibiotics, and immunotherapy function to prevent and treat disease. - 4.
 Draw connections between immune functions and the features of infectious and inflammatory disease. - 5.
 Synthesize and evaluate primary research literature in the fields of immunology and infectious disease. - 6.
-Communicate and evaluate research in the area of immunology and infectious disease through writing and poster presentation.
+Communicate and critique research in the area of immunology and infectious disease through writing and poster presentation.